 Revised by the Faculty Senate and distributed to the Faculty on November 9, 2004; approved by the Faculty on December 9, 2004; and by the Board of Trustees on May 13, 2005.

-The Faculty Development Committee shall consist of fourteen faculty members and seven alternates, appointed by the Faculty Senate, and two administrative members: the Associate Vice President for Academic Affairs: Research and Budget (AVPAA:R&B), who will serve as a voting member, and a recording secretary (nonvoting).
+The Faculty Development Committee shall consist of fourteen faculty members and seven alternates, appointed by the Faculty Senate, and a faculty administrator representing the Office of Academic Affairs (non-voting).

 B. Executive Committee